 Why impact?

-At the same time, by documenting and presenting the results of research and the impact it has, we will contribute to the transparency of research and ensure legitimacy and continued funding.
+At the same time, by documenting and presenting the results of research and the impact it has, we contribute to the transparency of research, ensure legitimacy and continued funding.

 Defining impact

 Research impact can be defined in different ways.
-What most definitions have in common is that they refer to the benefit or effect that the research may have on society.
+What most definitions have in common is that they refer to the benefit or effect that the use of scientific knowledge may have on society.

-NordForsk defines research impact as the results and effects of research.
+NordForsks' impact lies in the results and effects of the research we fund.
 This includes academic impact, such as new knowledge and methods, enhancing scientific quality and building critical expertise, and societal impact, which is about the contribution research has to society and the economy, and its benefits to individuals, organisations or nations.

 Societal impact may, for example, be cultural (changing opinions), environmental (less carbon dioxide emissions), health-related (less depression or changed treatment) or organisational (new guidelines)